evhub/coconut/HELP.md

 It will be helpful to, as we continue to use Coconut's pattern-matching and destructuring assignment statements in further examples, think _assignment_ whenever you see the keyword `match`.

-Up until now, for the recursive method, we have only dealt with pattern-matching, but there's actually another way that Coconut allows us to improve our `factorial` function: by writing it in a tail-recursive style and using Coconut's `recursive` decorator, like so:
+Up until now, for the recursive method, we have only dealt with pattern-matching, but there's actually another way that Coconut allows us to improve our `factorial` function: by writing it in a tail-recursive style, where it directly returns all calls to itself, and using Coconut's `recursive` decorator, like so:
 ```python
 @recursive
 def factorial(n, acc=1):